apache/incubator-weex-loader/README.md

 npm install weex-loader babel-loader babel-preset-es2015 babel-runtime babel-plugin-transform-runtime --save
 ```

-## Feature
+## Features

 0. Can load `.we` file.
-1. Can load parted files(`.js/.css/.html`) via `src` attribute.
+0. Can load parted files(`.js/.css/.html`) via `src` attribute.
-2. Can specify a custom language to chain any loader.
+0. Can specify a custom language to chain any loader.
-3. Can specify name when require `.we` file.
+0. Can specify name when require `.we` file.
-4. Can write es2015 in script.
+0. Can write es2015 in script.

 ## Usage